-If you have side effects, however, your doctor may decrease your dose by 5 mg as needed.
+If you have side effects, however, your doctor may decrease your dose to 5 mg once per day.

 Trintellix is meant to be used as a long-term treatment.
 If you and your doctor determine that Trintellix is safe and effective for you, you’ll likely take it long term.

 If you miss a dose of Trintellix, try and take it as soon as you remember.
 But if it’s almost time for your next dose, skip the missed dose and take your next scheduled dose.
 Do not take two doses at once to try and make up for the missed dose.